 When he returned to the US in August 1945, Stewart was a changed man.
 He had lost so much weight that he looked sickly.
 He rarely slept, and when he did he had nightmares of planes exploding and men falling through the air screaming (in one mission alone his unit had lost 13 planes and 130 men, most of whom he knew personally).

 He was depressed, couldn’t focus, and refused to talk to anyone about his war experiences.
 His acting career was all but over.
-As one of Stewart’s biographers put it, “Every decision he made [during the war] was going to preserve life or cost lives.
+As one of Stewart’s biographers put it, “Every decision he made was going to preserve life or cost lives.
 He took back to Hollywood all the stress that he had built up.”

 In 1946 he got his break.
 He took the role of George Bailey, the suicidal father in “It’s a Wonderful Life.”
 The rest is history.
 Actors and crew on the set realized that in many of the disturbing scenes of George Bailey unraveling in front of his family, Stewart wasn’t acting.
 His PTSD was being captured on film for potentially millions to see.